sheng-fu/colorlessgreenRNNs/src/README.md

 ## Additional information for evaluating the model's performance on the BLiMP corpus

-In preparation, download the BLiMP database.
+In preparation, download the BLiMP dataset.
 The scripts currently assume that the jsonl files are downloaded to `../data/blimp/jsonl`.
 Also, download the pretrained English language model and the English data from [data and pre-trained model](../data).
 The scripts currently assume that the pretrained checkpoint is placed in `../models` and the data is placed in `../data/lm/English`

 First, run `python BLiMP_scripts/jsonl_to_txt.py` to (1) convert the jsonl files into txt and (2) tokenize the data.